-Australian police charge three men over 'mass' attack plot
+Australian police charge three men over plot to undertake 'mass' attack

 “We have people now who are swapping messages using encrypted messaging apps.
 The police are blind to those messages,” Home Affairs Minister Peter Dutton told reporters in Sydney.

-Reporting by Wayne Cole, Colin Packham and Karishma Luthria Editing by Lincoln Feast and Paul Tait
+Reporting by Wayne Cole, Colin Packham and Karishma Luthria Editing by Lincoln Feast, Paul Tait and Michael Perry